The Cold Hard Truth About A Truckers Lifeby deathfromatruck

 (Some people just don't understand how to merge onto the highway.)

 I hardly ever have my CB on when I am going down the highway.
-I am usually listening to either talk radio, NPR, or something motivational about life.
+I am usually listening to either talk radio, NPR, or something motivational about life to help keep a positive mindset and to learn new things.
 I just pay attention to the other drivers.
 There are times though when its good to have the CB on.
-You will learn about that in CB Talk
+For instance, in bad weather, rush hour, construction zones, unfamiliar back roads etc.The CB can be used as a tool or abused to aggravate others.

 (you are neither gaining on him or falling back because you both are going the same speed)